WellingtonEat & Drink

 38 Dixon Street, Te Aro, Wellington

 Owned and run by an award-winning barista, Swimsuit is an excellent example of a Wellington café.
 Tait Burge is the man behind the Swimsuit movement.
-He has three cafés in the Swimsuit family, each with its own dedicated community of locals.
+He has four cafés in the Swimsuit family, each with its own dedicated community of locals.
 Dixon Street is a morning sun trap, with outdoor seating and plenty of people watching.

 Swimsuit is dedicated to quality coffee.
-Serving brews from local roastery, Peoples, every drink is top-notch.
+Serving brews from local roastery, Supreme, every drink is top-notch.
 Tait is a perfectionist when it comes to coffee, and ensures his team are the same.
 Swimsuit is also in the running for Wellington’s best cheese scone.
 Hot and buttery, they’re a delicious side to your coffee of choice.

 The front facade of Caffe L'Affare located at 27 College Street in Te Aro, Wellington.
 It's a dark grey cement building with a few people sitting at the small tables outside.